 Accessible only by boat, Daufuskie Island offers a unique and rustic experience for visitors.
-Tourists will discover a place teeming with rich history.
+Whether you’ve taken a day trip from Hilton Head Island or Savannah, you will discover a place teeming with rich history and culture.
 Our historic district, which is named in the National Register of Historic Places, boasts original Gullah-constructed homes, churches, and schools.
 Evidence of a once-thriving Gullah oyster community can still be found throughout the island.
 Nowadays, Daufuskie hosts around 400 full-time residents and 3 private/semi-private resorts.
-Our landmark artisans have made a splash in their hard-to-get-to galleries with island-inspired art.
+Our landmark artisans have received national recognition for their hard-to-get-to galleries with island-inspired art.
 Much of Daufuskie’s land is undeveloped and roads are unpaved which gives the island its characteristic “are we still in the United States” feel.
-Whether it is part of a guided tour with Tour Daufuskie, LLC or a fun excursion exploring in your own golf cart, a day trip is well worth the adventure!
+Whether it is part of a guided tour with Tour Daufuskie, LLC or a fun excursion exploring in your own golf cart rental, a day trip to Daufuskie Island is well worth the adventure and a day you will not soon forget!

 A common misconception of Daufuskie Island is that no cars are allowed.
 There are some car restrictions within the private communities, but many folks outside of the resorts drive cars or trucks.
 That being said, 99% of all visitors or tourists rent golf carts as their mode of transportation on Daufuskie Island.